Global Hiring Guide

 2. Cost-effective labor

 Hiring talent in India can significantly reduce labor costs compared to hiring in many Western countries.
+Understanding the full employer of record cost helps you budget accurately for total employment, not just salaries.
 For example:

 • Senior-level developers in India earn an average annual salary of around $40,000, while their counterparts in the US earn more than $115,000 every year